kittyjosh111/linux-and-thinkpad-scripts/README.md

 # devices and distros

 The scripts were used on the following distros:
-1) Fedora Linux 36
+1) Fedora Linux 36-40
-2) Fedora Linux 37
-3) Fedora Linux 38
-4) Fedora Linux 39

 It should work on other distros, but specifics of installation may change.

-The scripts were developed, tested, and sometimes remain on the following devices:
+scripts were developed, tested, and sometimes remain on the following devices:
 1) ThinkPad P16s (Intel) Gen 1 (2022)
 2) ThinkPad X1 Yoga (OLED) Gen 1 (2016)
 3) ThinkPad E540 (Intel) i5 4200M (2014)
 4) ThinkPad Yoga 370 / ThinkPad X380 Yoga (2017, 2018)

+Additionally, scripts in ```chromebook-duet``` were tested on:
+1) Lenovo IdeaPad Duet Chromebook 10.1 (google-krane)

+The OS utilized was PostmarketOS v23.12, edge, installed with pmbootstrap

 # various scripts

 There are a variety of scripts or guides included here including
 1) Running a QEMU Android machine
 2) Conversion script for DaVinci Resolve
-3) Power saving toggler using system76-power
+3) General power-management with choice of backend (system76-power, ppd, tuned, etc)
+4) Toggling governors for ARM-style CPUs (ex Helio P60t has 4x Cortex-A73s and 4x Cortex-A53s)
-4) etc.
+5) etc.

 # thinkpad problems fixed